BetaDoctor/Media-Surgeon/README.md

 ### Modifying Styles

-If you want to customize the appearance:

-1. Download `tailwindcss.exe` and place in `lib/` folder
-2. Edit `lib/tailwind-input.css` with your custom styles
-3. Run: `lib\tailwindcss.exe -i lib\tailwind-input.css -o lib\tailwind-output.css`
-4. Refresh the browser to see changes
+To customize the appearance, simply edit `style.css` and refresh your browser to see changes.

 ### Adding New Specialists